Is Bitcoin mining still profitable? It's the real question for anyone interested in Bitcoin Mining.

 The level of difficulty has become ridiculous.

 At first, with the launch of Bitcoin, the estimated difficulty level was 1.
-According to Coindesk, in April 2021, the current Bitcoin's mining difficulty is 23.1 trillion.
+According to Coindesk, in February, Bitcoin's mining difficulty was 26.69 trillion.

 How is Bitcoin mining still profitable with crazy figures like this?